ONSdigital/dp/standards/HEALTH_CHECK_SPECIFICATION.md

 * the status of the host on which the app is running
 * the status of the application logic (e.g. Kafka message processing failures, request processing failures, concurrent request thresholds, etc.)

+A check should test that the dependency is able to perform the required function.
+For example, if you are checking that Mongo is available you would also want to check that you are able to query the collection that your app depends on.
+This can mean that multiple checks are required for the same dependency.

+Each check will return a [summary of the check status](#check) which will be returned by the health check endpoint.
+The details returned are intended for a human investigating an issue.
+Therefore, the message returned should be specific but brief.
+For example, some potential messages could be `OK`, `received status code 500`, `failed to resolve DNS`, `collection 'X' does not exist`, `index 'X' does not exist`, etc.

 The following requirements must be met by health check implementations:

 * The app must perform checks in order to determine its current status.